 Just make sure you get full information from everyone who schedules a walkthrough.
-This would be a good time to use an estimate app on your phone or use printed phone estimate forms.
+Give a first estimate on the spot, while your prospect is still in your booth.
+Use an estimate app on your phone or use printed phone estimate forms.

 Making A Splash At Trade Shows and Home Shows

-In your trade or home show booth, you can set up tv or computer monitors to show videos from your YouTube channel or slideshows of before and after cleanings.
+In your trade or home show booth, you can set up a television or computer monitor to show videos from your YouTube channel or slideshows of before and after cleanings.
 Plus you can hold cleaning demonstrations once per hour.

 You can also market specialty services like refreshing vinyl floors, laundry services, garage cleaning and closet organization with introductory discounts and coupons.

 Finally, you need to have a plan for following up with those email signups.
-What will be in your first three messages to those email sign-ups.
-What will you say or show them a month later?
-What do you plan to say to them in week seven?
+What will be in your first three email messages to those email sign-ups.
+What will you say in emails a month later?
+What message do you plan to email to them in week seven?

 Use These Tips to Build Your Marketing System

 Attracting and maintaining a flow of prospective customers to your cleaning business doesn’t have to be scary.
 Nor should it be a full time job.